durania/weather-station/README.md

 # Run the App

-In the terminal type the following line and press enter (it will automatically intall all the requested packages and will open the browser): npm start
+In the terminal type the following line and press enter (it will automatically install all the requested packages and will open the browser):

+npm start